-3.11.5.2 Permitted Activity Rule - Small and Low Intensity Other farming activities/Te Ture mongā Mahi e Whakaaetia ana - Ētehi atu mahi i runga pāmu
+3.11.5.2 Permitted Activity Rule - Other farming activities/Te Ture mō ngā Mahi e Whakaaetia ana - Ētehi atu mahi i runga pāmu

-Rule 3.11.5.2 - Permitted Activity Rule - Small and low intensity Other farming activities
+Rule 3.11.5.2 - Permitted Activity Rule - Other farming activities

-The use of land for farming activities (excluding commercial vegetable production) and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens onto or into land in circumstances which may result in those contaminants entering water where the property area is greater than 4.1 hectares, and has more than 6 stock units perhectare or is used for arable cropping, is a permitted activity subject to the following conditions:
+The use of landforfarming activities (excluding commercial vegetable production) and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens onto or into land in circumstances which may result in those contaminants entering water where the property area is greater than 4.1 hectares, and has more than 6 stock units per hectare or is used for arable cropping, is a permitted activity subject to the following conditions:

-- 1. The property is registered with the Waikato Regional Council in conformance with Schedule A; and - Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule Cand Conditions 3(e) and 4(e) of this Rule; and - 3.
-The Farming activities do not form part of an enterprise, Sub-catchment, or industry/sector scheme; and - 4.
-No Commercial vegetable production occurs; and - 5.
-No feedlots or sacrifice paddocks are used on the property; and - 6.
-No more than 5% of the land is used for cropping, including winter forage crops; and - 3.
-7. Where the property area is less than or equal to 20 hectares, and: - a.
+- 1. The property is registered with the Waikato Regional Council in conformance with Schedule A; and - 2.
+Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule Cand Conditions 3(e) and 4(e) of this Rule; and - 3.
+Where the property area is less than or equal to 20 hectares: - a.
 The farming activities do not form part of an enterprise being undertaken on more than one property; and - b.
-Where the land is: - i. used for grazing livestock, the stocking rate of the land is no greater than the stocking rate of the land at 22-October 2016; or - ii. not used for grazing livestock, the land use has the same or lower diffuse discharges of nitrogen, phosphorus, sediment or microbial pathogens as the land use at 22 October 2016; and - c.
-Upon request, the landowner shall obtain and provide to the Council independent verification from a Certified Farm-Environment Planner that the use of land is compliant with either b)(i) or b)(ii) above; and - d.
+Where the land is: - i. used for grazing livestock, the stocking rate of the land is no greater than the stocking rate of the land at 22.

+October 2016: or - ii. not used for grazing livestock, the land use has the same or lower diffuse discharges of nitrogen, phosphorus, sediment or microbial pathogens as the land use at 22 October 2016; and - c.
+Upon request, the landowner shall obtain and provide to the Council independent verification from a Certified Farm Environment Planner that the use of land is compliant with either b)(i) or b)(ii) above; and - d.
 Upon request from the Council, a description of the current land use activities shall be provided to the Council; and - e.
-Where the property or enterprise contains any of the water bodies listed in Schedule C, new fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within three metres of the bed of the water body (excluding constructed wetlands and drains). - 8.
+Where the property or enterprise contains any of the water bodies listed in Schedule C, new fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within three metres of the bed of the water body (excluding constructed wetlands and drains). - 4.
 Where the property or enterprise area is greater than 20 hectares: - a.
 A Nitrogen Reference Point is produced for the property or enterprise in conformance with Schedule B; and - b.
 The diffuse discharge of nitrogen from the property or enterprise does not exceed either: - i. the Nitrogen Reference Point; or - ii.
-15kg nitrogen/hectare/year; - whichever is the lesser, over the whole property or enterprise when assessed in accordance with Schedule B; and - c.
+15kg nitrogen/hectare/year; whichever is the lesser, over the whole property or enterprise when assessed in accordance with Schedule B; and - c.
 No part of the property or enterprise over 15 degrees slope is cultivated or grazed; and - d.
 No winter forage crops are grazed in situ; and - e.
 Where the property or enterprise contains any of the water bodies listed in Schedule C: - i.
 There shall be no cultivation within 5 metres of the bed of the water body; and - ii.
 New fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within three metres of the bed of the water body (excluding constructed wetlands and drains); and - 5.
-8. For all properties greater than 4.1 hectares, from 31 March 2019, in addition to the requirements of Schedule A, the following information must be provided to the Waikato Regional Council by 1 September each year: - a.
+For all properties greater than 4.1 hectares, from 31 March 2019, in addition to the requirements of Schedule A, the following information must be provided to the Waikato Regional Council by 1 September each year: - a.
 Annual stock numbers; and - b.
 Annual fertiliser use; and - c.
 Annual brought in animal feed.